Ogden High School

-Ogden High School is an Art Deco secondary school located in Ogden, Utah, educating students in grades 10–12.
+Ogden High School is a secondary school located in Ogden, Utah, educating students in grades 10–12.
+The school is housed in a historic, Art Deco building opened in 1937, which has since become a landmark of the city.
 Operated by the Ogden City School District, Ogden High enrolls approximately 1,250 students each year.
-The graduation rate has increased dramatically over the past three years.
-The school houses an International Baccalaureate Programme, a Project Lead the Way program and a thriving Life Sciences/Pre-Med program.
+The school is home to an International Baccalaureate Programme, a Project Lead the Way program and a thriving Life Sciences/Pre-Med program.
 OHS also offers a dozen AP classes and the AVID program.
 Ogden High has most recently earned state championships in both marching band and girls soccer.
 Both teams won state championships in 2019 and 2021.
 The Ogden High mascot is the Tiger.
 In 2012, Ogden High School began offering International Baccalaureate courses and in 2014 graduated the first IB Diploma Programme class.

-City landmark
+History

+As an institution, Ogden High School traces its history back to September 1, 1890 when the first session of public high-school level classes were held in a room of Ogden's Central school building.
+The high school then moved around to several different structures throughout the city, until 1937, when its current building opened.

+1937 school building

-Ogden High School is recognized as an architectural landmark in Ogden, and was designed by the architectural firm of Hodgson and McClenahan.
+The Ogden High School building is recognized as an architectural landmark in Ogden, and was designed by the architectural firm of Hodgson and McClenahan.
 Other buildings of historical interest designed by Hodgson and McClenahan include Peery's Egyptian Theatre, the Regional Forest Service Building, and the City and County Building.
 The building was completed in 1937 at a cost over $1 million, reportedly the first high school to exceed that cost.

+The building was added to the National Register of Historic Places in 1983.